uncopied/smart_contract/README.md

 - Atomic transactions are transactions that are grouped together such that if one fails, all fail.

 # How do we achieve this?
-We are going to solve this particular problem using an Atomic transaction that contains three transactions but first, it is good that you understand that there are two types of royalty transactions in  our case :
+We are going to solve this particular problem using an Atomic transaction that contains three transactions and another that contains four transactions, but first, it is good that you understand that there are two types of royalty transactions in  our case :
 1. A creator selling his NFT to a buyer.
 2. A buyer giving or selling his NFT to a new Buyer